Are You Hearing Comfortably?

 If you would like to read articles I have written about hearing aids, please follow this link to see the publications listed below:

 - ENT News – the trade publication for the audiology sector.
+This article can be downloaded as PDF to read.

 - The Hearing Times.
 This article contains an interview with a hard of hearing audiologist who wears a hearing aid.